 In order to keep your food costs low, consider buying in accordance with the seasonality of produce.
 Many seasonal fruit and vegetable options are less than $1 per pound, including apples, oranges, potatoes, and tomatoes.

-You can find bottles of wine for under $5, but a decent bottle is more like 35-50 lei ($8.50 – $12.50).
+You can find bottles of wine for under $5, but a decent bottle is more like $8 – $12.
 Anything cheaper than 30 lei is probably not good.
 This is the supermarket price.
 If you order the same wine in a restaurant, you can expect it to cost about 2.5 or three times the price.
 There are better bargain wine destinations in Europe these days.

-Beer is easier on the wallet, at around $1.50 to $2 in a bar.
+Beer is easier on the wallet, at around $1.50 to $2 in a bar for a large one.
 A good coffee will often be less than $2.

 Eating out can be as expensive as you want.
 A good meal for two at a fancy restaurant can cost $50 – $100.
 For this kind of money, you’ll get a starter dish, a main course, and a dessert each, plus a bottle of wine and one of water.
-A good pizza costs around $10, the same as pasta or pork-based dishes.
+A good pizza costs around $10, the same as pasta or pork-based dishes at an inexpensive restaurant.
 Chicken dishes are slightly less expensive.
 Beef is the most expensive, with prices that may vary between $15 and $30 per dish.

 Despite the relatively high cost of cigarettes (around $5 a pack), there are many smokers among Romanians, particularly low-income ones.